michellethomas/tournament/README.md

 ##Instructions

+###Create the tournament database
+Run "psql -f tournament.sql" to create the tournament database and associated tables.

+###Run Tests
 To run tests, run "python tournament_test.py".

+###Use the module
 To use tournament.py:
 - create a python file and import tournament ("from tournament import *")
 - call the functions to create a tournament